1913 El Paso smelters' strike: Initial strike action

 On April 10, the workers began a strike against the smelter with a spontaneous walkout of about 100 workers.
 The next day, an additional 300 workers joined the strike, and by the third day, about 650 Mexican workers were on strike.
-By mid-April, the strike had involved about 1,000 workers.
+By mid-April, the strike involved about 1,000 workers.
 The only non-Mexican workers were five non-Hispanic white carpenters who worked at the smelter.
 These five men were union members affiliated with the American Federation of Labor (AFL).
 Through the duration of the strike, about 250 non-Hispanic white workers, mostly Anglo and Irish Americans, continued to report to work at the smelter.
-About a week after the start of the strike, some of the carpenters spoke at a meeting of El Paso's Central Labor Union (CLU), the local membership organization of the AFL, and convinced them to lend their support to the strike.
+About a week after the start of the strike, some of the striking carpenters spoke at a meeting of El Paso's Central Labor Union (CLU), the local membership organization of the AFL, and convinced them to lend their support to the strike.
 The CLU donated $15 to the strike fund and toned down the anti-Mexican sentiment that was often present in their publications.
 However, according to historian Philip J. Mellinger, this support may not have been wholehearted, as some of the non-Hispanic white workers at the smelter were union members, and had the CLU been fully willing to support the strike, they could have called on greater solidarity from these workers.

 IWW vs WFM

 During the dispute, both the IWW and the competing Western Federation of Miners (WFM) had organizers present in El Paso in an attempt to organize the strikers with their respective unions.
 IWW organizer Fernando Palomarez had about 200 workers sign up with the union during the strike, saying, "the winning of this strike will be the means of organizing large unions of Mexicans all over Texas and the South".
 While the exact role that the IWW played in the strike is difficult to ascertain with certainty, Mellinger states that the organization "was only a minor player" in the strike.
 However, according to historian Mario T. García, the IWW presence contributed to the CLU's decision to support the strike, and the CLU pushed the strikers to affiliate with the more conservative and AFL-affiliated WFM.
 Additionally, the CLU disputed a claim made by a local newspaper that the IWW had initiated the strike.
 The WFM sent organizer Charles Tanner to help organize the strikers, and the union established a local union (El Paso Mill and Smelter Workers Local Number 78) that signed up 413 members.
-In addition to demands for increased pay and changes to the company's physician and store policies, this local also added union recognition as a demand.
+In addition to demands for increased pay and changes to the company's physician and store policies, this local union also added union recognition as a demand.
 Ultimately, neither union gained control of the strike, and many strikers remained nonunionized during the strike.
 Local strike leaders held rallies and meetings where they kept fellow strikers informed and sought to prevent the hiring of strikebreakers.